aravindhan-c/Linux-for-Cloud-and-Devops/README.md

 * free -g - display memory details in GB
 * uptime - display system uptime
 * nice - set process priority
+* jobs - list all jobs that are running or stopped in the current shell session
+* lsof -i:8080 - check which process running on specific port

 ## Networking
 * ifconfig - information about network interface/ display network configuration